Nolanus/signato-app/readme.md

 Open Apple Mail, create a new signature and remember the name.

+## Download

+Precompiled/prepacked builds of signato that are ready to run on macOS can be found in the [releases section](https://github.com/Nolanus/signato-app/releases).

 ## Usage

 Apple Mail should always be closed when using signato, as it directly manipulates files used by Apple Mail.